tiny therapy horses

 and work on building certain skills.

-We are excited to be working with the Veterans Northeast Outreach Center so that we can meet and share our little horses with them.
+We are excited to be making visits to Soldiers Home in Chelsea, MA so that the veterans can meet our little horses and experience their wonderful benefits.
 My father, a marine who served this country, taught me to always give back to the community, so this is something very dear to my heart.

 Here are some of the facilites we are working with and visit: